opentok/opentok-network-test/README.md

 ## Sample code

-This repo includes sample code showing how to build a network test using the OpenTok Android and iOS client SDKs.
-Sample code for the OpenTok JavaScript SDK can be found here: https://github.com/opentok/opentok-network-test-js.
-Each sample shows how to determine the the appropriate audio and video settings to use in publishing a stream to an OpenTok session.
+This repo includes sample code showing how to build a network test using the Vonage Video API Android and iOS client SDKs.
+Sample code for the Vonage Video API JavaScript SDK can be found here: https://github.com/Vonage/vonage-video-js-api-network-test.
+Each sample shows how to determine the the appropriate audio and video settings to use in publishing a stream to a Vonage Video API session.
 To do this, each sample app publishes a stream to a test session and then uses the Network Stats API to check the quality of that stream.
 Based on the quality, the app determines what the client can successfully publish: